Numerai Review: Hedge Fund Data Science Network

 However, about a year before making the change, Numerai allocated 3 million NMR to a data science tournament set to conclude in May of 2028 and set aside a further 1 million NMR for future airdrops and partnerships.

-If you do the math (11 million minus 3+1 million) you are left with a total supply of 7 million tokens, 2.5 million of which are currently in circulation according to CoinMarketCap.
-As we will discuss in our opinion section about this cryptocurrency, there have been some disputes as to where the remaining 4.5 million tokens are, who holds them, and what they are being used for.
+If you do the math (11 million minus 3+1 million), you are left with a total supply of 7 million tokens, 6.3 million of which are currently in circulation in September 2023, according to CoinMarketCap.
+The transparency around the supply of NMR tokens has been murky.
+When the supply of NMR was as low as 2.5 million earlier in the project's life, about 4.5 million of the tokens were unaccounted for, raising questions about who held them and what they used them for.

 By December of 2018, the price of Numeraire had crashed to a mere USD$2.
 After hovering between USD$5-10, the token began to pick up steam in February of this year and has since reclaimed the USD$25-30 price range.

-One thing which is important to note is that it had an incredibly fast recovery from the 65% flash-crash in March of this year and has since been gradually increasing in price.
+One thing that is important to note is that it had an incredibly fast recovery from the 65% flash crash in March of this year and has since been gradually increasing in price.
 This may be due to the increase in participants in the Numerai tournament due to the coronavirus pandemic.

 Besides winning the Numerai data science tournaments, the only way to get Numerai is to buy it from an exchange (and remember you need some NMR to stake to enter the tournament).